calebmsword/parsec-prototype/README.md

 ### requestors
 In Parseq, the building block of asynchronous logic is a kind of function we call a **requestor**.
 A requestor performs *one unit of work* which typically involves asynchronous requests.

 Requestors receive a callback that is called when the unit of work completes.
-The callback receives a *value* argument which represents the result of that unit of work.
+We call thse callbacks **receivers**.
+All receivers must take a *value* argument which represents the result of that unit of work.

-A value of `undefined` represents a failure which the callback can handle however it wishes.
-On failure, the callback may optionally receive a second argument we refer to as a *reason*.
+A value of `undefined` represents a failure which the receiver can handle however it wishes.
+On failure, the receiver may optionally get a second argument we refer to as a *reason*.

 Requestors may optionally return a function we call a **cancellor**.
 The cancellor should attempt to cancel the unit of work its requestor started.
 In general, cancellors cannot guarantee cancellation.
 They can only guarantee an attempt.

 ### parsec and requestors
 Callback hell should be avoided at all costs.
-Instead of passing nested callbacks as the argument to a requestor, Parseq provides four requestor factories which can be used to compose requestors in a maintainable way:
+To avoid directly calling another requestor insider of a receiver, Parseq provides four requestor factories which can be used to compose requestors in a maintainable way:

  - `parseq.parallel` creates a requestor which concurrently executes a collection of other requestors.
- - `parseq.race` creates a requestor which allows one to concurrently run multiple requestors and succeeds whenever any one requestor completes.
+ - `parseq.race` creates a requestor which concurrently executes multiple requestors and succeeds whenever any one requestor completes.
  - `parseq.sequence` creates a requestor which executes a collection of requestors in order, one at a time.
 The results are passed from the previous to the next.
- - `parseq.fallback` creates a requestor which performs a collection of requestors in order and succeeds once any requestor succeeds.
+ - `parseq.fallback` creates a requestor which executes a collection of requestors in order and succeeds once any of them succeeds.

 Each factory takes an array of requestors and returns a new requestor.
 This allows the factories themselves to be composed.